MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-tips.md

 | Subject area with article link | Tip |
 |-|-|
-| [Authentication](./authenticate-azure-cli.md) | Find answers to questions on Web Account Manager (WAM) and multifactor authentication (MFA).
+| [Web Account Manager (WAM)](./authenticate-azure-cli-interactively.md#sign-in-with-web-account-manager-wam-on-windows) | Information on WAM and how to disable it.
-| [Configuration settings](./azure-cli-configuration.md) | Learn how to turn on/off Azure CLI features and set default values.
+| [Configuration settings](./azure-cli-configuration.md) | List of available Azure CLI configuration settings, how to turn on/off Azure CLI features, and set default values.
-| [Output format](./format-output-azure-cli.md) | Your command output determines how secrets are protected and the format returned by the `--query` parameter.
+| [Output format](./format-output-azure-cli.md) | Instructions on how to store Azure resource IDs in variables, and protect secrets returned by Azure CLI commands.
-| [Support lifecycle](./azure-cli-support-lifecycle.md) | Information on supported operating systems, scripting languages and end of life (EOL).
+| [Support lifecycle](./azure-cli-support-lifecycle.md) | Information about supported operating systems, scripting languages and end of service of Azure CLI versions and dependencies.
-| [REST API](./use-azure-cli-rest-command.md) | When an Azure CLI command is not available, consider using [az rest](/cli/azure/reference-index) or [az resource](/cli/azure/resource).
+| [REST API](./use-azure-cli-rest-command.md) | Use [az rest](/cli/azure/reference-index) or [az resource](/cli/azure/resource) when an Azure CLI command isn't available.
-| [List of Azure CLI reference groups](./reference-docs-index.md) | A to Z list of Azure CLI reference groups with drill-down to subgroups and all Azure CLI commands.
+| [Azure CLI reference groups](./reference-docs-index.md) | A to Z list of Azure CLI reference groups with drill-down to subgroups and all Azure CLI commands.
-| [List of Azure CLI articles](/cli/azure/reference-index) | A to Z list of Quickstarts, How-to guides, and Tutorials that use Azure CLI reference commands.
+| [Azure CLI articles](/cli/azure/reference-index) | A to Z list of Quickstarts, How-to guides, and Tutorials that use Azure CLI reference commands.
-| [List of Azure CLI samples](./samples-index.md) | A to Z list of Samples, including those samples in Azure-samples/azure-cli-samples GitHub repository.
+| [Azure CLI samples](./samples-index.md) | A to Z list of Samples, including those samples in Azure-samples/azure-cli-samples GitHub repository.
-| [Troubleshooting](./use-azure-cli-successfully-troubleshooting.md) | Find error output cause and remediation tips.
+| [Troubleshooting](./use-azure-cli-successfully-troubleshooting.md) | Error cause and remediation tips.
+| [What's new](./whats-new-overview.md) | Short summary of new Azure CLI features.

 ## Pass values to another command